Merzasphor/MWSE/docs/source/mwscript/functions/xGetRace.rst

 This function fetches the objectID or complete details about the target's race.

-.. warning:: This function causes a memory leak of roughly 128 bytes when **returnType** is 1.
-This can be reduced but not fixed by manually clearing the arrays after they are read from.
+.. warning:: The arrays returned by this function when **returnType** is 1 are volatile.
+They should not be used for custom storage.
+Whenever xGetRace is called, the arrays are cleared and refilled with up-to-date information.

 If **returnType** is 0, the response is the race's object ID.
 Otherwise, the returned array contains the following values: